h2non/nar/README.md

 Custom `node` binary path to add into the archive

-You must define the `binary` option as `true` in order to apply this
+You must define the `binary` option as `true` in order to apply this.
+You can use interpolated environment variables expressions in this option, like `${HOME}/binaries/node`

+Aditionally, you can also define the `binaryPath` value from the `NAR_BINARY` environment variable

 <!--
 #### executable